 3. Select the same bucket, vault or container.

 4. Click on the “Advanced settings” link to specify the same prefix that you’ve been using previously.

 5. Wait until repository sync process is complete (Sync process starts automatically).

 NOTE: for Amazon Glacier account you will need to run repository sync manually by going to Tools | Options | Repository: click “Synchronize Repository”.
 It will take about 4-5 hours.

-6. Go to the “Backup Storage” tab and check if your backup data from old computer has appeared.
+6. Go to the “Backup Storage” tab and check if your backup data from the old computer has appeared.

 7. Create a backup plan and select the same file structure that has been initially set up to continue backup.

 In most cases taking steps listed above will allow you to continue backup on another computer as if it is your old computer.
-If data on your new computer is kept on a drive with different letter, you will need to take a few more actions.
+If data on your new computer is kept on a drive with a different letter, you will need to take a few more actions.

 What to Do if Drive Letter is Changed

 In case if you plan to continue backup of data kept on a computer with drive letter different to what it used to be on the previous computer, you should rename the existing cloud folder to match it to local changes.
 Please follow the steps below:

 1. Download CloudBerry Explorer PRO.
 It comes with 15 days fully functional trial.